opeyemibioku/swiftsavingsbank/README.md

 - _message (string): A message indicating the success or failure of the request._
 - _status (string): The status of the request (success or failure)._
-- _data (object): The details of the created bank account (unique 10-digit account number with the holder's name, account type, and initial balance.)_
+- _data (object): The details of the created bank account (account holder's name, account type, initial balance, and unique 10-digit account number.)_

 ## Retrieving Individual Bank Account Details

 To get the details of a bank account, you can make a GET request to the /get-user-bank-account endpoint.
-The request body should contain the following information:
+The request body should contain the information below:

 - _accountNumber (number): The account number of the holder._